Athena: Awakening from the Ordinary Life

-Athena: Awakening from the Ordinary Life is a 1999 adventure game developed by Yumekobo and published by SNK for the Sony PlayStation.
+Athena: Awakening from the Ordinary Life (Japanese: アテナ ～Awakening from the Ordinary Life～) is a 1999 adventure game developed by Yumekobo and published by SNK for the Sony PlayStation.
 The game stars SNK character Athena Asamiya, a normal Japanese high school student who suddenly learns psychic powers which she uses to solve puzzles and overcome obstacles.
 The game was never released outside of Japan.
 The game's plot was adapted into a 12-episode television series, titled Athena, in 1998.

 Story

 The game stars Athena Asamiya, and is set in the year 2018.
 She is a 16-year-old high school student who one day discovers she has psychic powers.

 Another SNK character named Sie Kensou also appears, and he is in love with Athena.

 Gameplay

 Athena: Awakening from the Ordinary Life is an adventure game using three-dimensional graphics.
 While the full-motion video opening cutscene contains voice acting, the gameplay contains no voice acting and instead the dialogue is displayed via text.
 The gameplay resembles both Clock Tower and Resident Evil, but while the presentation resembles Resident Evil, there is less focus on action.
 Instead, focus on the game is on puzzle solving and computer generated movies.

 Athena can learn psychic powers to advance in the game.
 There are a total of ten psychic powers in the game, including telepathy, clairvoyance, teleportation, psychometry, and psychography.
 These powers in the game are used to find items, and clear obstacles in the game.
 To use the powers in game, a box at the top left of the screen displays a green line, and shows buttons that must be pressed at certain time intervals.
 The mechanism to use the powers resembles rhythm games such as PaRappa the Rapper.